psiberx/cp2077-cet-kit/README.md

     GameSession.StoreInDir('sessions') -- Set directory to store session data GameSession.Persist(userState) -- Link the data that should be watched and persisted GameSession.OnLoad(function()
-        print('Console was opened', userState.consoleUses, 'time(s)') -- Show the number on gamesave load
+        print('Console was opened', userState.consoleUses, 'time(s)') -- Show the number on load
     end)
 end)